Egyptian cuisine

-A significant portion of Egyptian cuisine is vegetarian, largely due to the country's agricultural landscape and historical food traditions.
+A significant portion of Egyptian cuisine is vegetarian, largely due to the country's agricultural landscape and the farmers historical food traditions.
 The fertile banks of the Nile River are primarily used for cultivating crops rather than animal grazing, as arable land is limited and livestock farming requires extensive resources such as land, water and fodder.
-Additionally, the dietary practices of Egypt's Coptic Christians, who observe religious restrictions that mandate an essentially vegan diet for extended periods of the year, further contribute to the prominence of plant-based dishes in Egyptian cuisine.
+Additionally, the dietary practices of Christians during Lent, who observe religious restrictions that mandate an essentially vegan diet for extended periods of the year, further contribute to the prominence of plant-based dishes in Egyptian cuisine.

-Tea is the national drink of Egypt, and beer is the most popular alcoholic beverage.
-While Islam is the majority faith in Egypt and observant Muslims tend to avoid alcohol, alcoholic drinks are still readily available in the country.
+Tea is the national drink of Egypt and mint is a popular addition, while beer is the most common alcoholic beverage.
+Although Islam is the majority faith in Egypt and practicing Muslims tend to avoid alcohol, alcoholic drinks are still readily available in the country.
+Karkadeh is also a very popular traditional beverage in Egypt, served both cold and hot.

 Popular desserts in Egypt include baqlawa, basbousa, kunafa and qatayef.
 Common ingredients in desserts include dates, honey, and almonds.